SwatiShirke/swatishirke.github.io/_pages/cv.md

 Work experience
 ======
+**Graduate Student Researcher** (_Jan.
+2023 - Present_)
+* Working as a graduate student researcher under the guidance of Prof. Siavash Farzan on autonomous vehicle fleet traffic management using multi-agent Reinforcement Learning.

 **Vodafone India Services Pvt Ltd, India**
 * Deputy Manager (_Jan.
 2021 - Jul.
 2022_)
 Led a team of 6 junior developers and improved the work efficiency of the team by 8%: technical design creation; project deliveries; task